githubnext/awesome-continuous-ai/README.md

 * [AI Community Moderator](https://github.com/benbalter/ai-community-moderator) - Analyze issues, pull requests, discussions, and comments for adherence to contribution guidelines and codes of conduct

+### Continuous Security

+* We have not yet included automated AI-powered security scanning and security code analysis in this list

 ### Continuous AI Engineering

 * [Continuous alignment testing](https://github.com/thisisartium/continuous-alignment-testing) - A framework for implementing Continuous Alignment Testing (CAT) for LLM-based applications.